ShinySylveon072/ImageAndPdfTool/README.md

 ## Overview

-This Windows Forms tool allows you to batch process images in a selected folder, automatically splitting landscape (A3-like) images into two A4-sized images, resizing all images to standard A4 dimensions, and merging them into a single PDF file.
+This Windows Forms tool allows you to batch process images or PDFs in a selected folder, automatically splitting landscape (A3-like) images into two A4-sized images, resizing all images to standard A4 dimensions, and merging them into a single PDF file.
 The tool is designed for .NET 8 and uses PDFsharp for PDF generation.

 ## Features